Ty Murray

 In 1998, Murray won his seventh All-Around World Championship title; an all-time world record in the sport of rodeo.

-At the age of 23, Ty became the youngest millionaire in rodeo history.
+At the age of 23, Ty became the youngest millionaire cowboy in Texas rodeo history.

 Ty won the PBR Bud Light Cup World Championship event in Las Vegas in 1999.
 He earned $265,000, the most ever won at a single rodeo or PBR event.